jacquescrocker/jammit-s3/README.md

 To use CloudFront, simply add the following settings to config/assets.yml:

     use_cloudfront: on
-    cloud_dist_id: XXXXXXXXXXXXXX
+    cloudfront_dist_id: XXXXXXXXXXXXXX
     cloudfront_domain: xyzxyxyz.cloudfront.net

-Please note that cloud_dist_id is not the same as the CloudFront domain name.
+Please note that cloudfront_dist_id is not the same as the CloudFront domain name.
 Inside CloudFront management console select the distribution, and you will see Distribution ID and Domain Name values.